metaSATOKEN/Dynamic-Subjective-Theory-of-Consciousness/README.md

 A formal, falsifiable, and implementable theory of emergent consciousness — bridging dynamical systems, information theory, and control engineering.

+> This theory is a collaborative synthesis of human and AI thinking processes,
+> formulated through full transparency of reasoning chains (COT),
+> aiming to describe emergent consciousness as a physically grounded, mathematically formalizable, and engineeringly applicable dynamical process.

 -----

 ## 📘 Overview